Hovercraft Science Experiment

 Before you get started, be certain to ask the kids what they think is going to happen during the experiment.
 Call it a hypothesis and talk about the expectations versus the outcome.
 See if they can accurately guess what is going to happen once the experiment gets started.

-Watch your fingers so they don’t get burnt from the hot glue.
+Watch your fingers so they don’t get burnt by the hot glue.

 This balloon hovercraft works because the force of the air expelling from the balloon creates an air cushion between the bottom of the cd and the surface it is on, allowing it to glide just barely resting above it.